How Your Credit Score Rates Your Mortgage Worthiness

-When you are ready to apply for a home loan, or any other large credit amount, it is important to ensure that the information on your credit report is accurate.
+When you are ready to apply for a home loan, it is important to ensure that the information on your credit report is accurate.
 You can request a free, in-depth report of your credit history once every 12 months for free.
 To get copies of your report, contact the three major credit reporting agencies:

 Equifax: (800) 685-1111